capacitor-community/contacts/README.md

 ## Versions

-Currently there are two actively maintained versions of this plugin.
+Currently there are three actively maintained versions of this plugin.
 The API of these versions is identical.
-The only difference between the two versions is the supported Capacitor versions.
+The only difference between these versions is the supported Capacitor versions.

 | Plugin | Capacitor | Status | Documentation                                           |
 | ------ | --------- | ------ | ------------------------------------------------------- |